farazkhan2000/crud_app_laravel/README.md

 - **Update**: Edit existing data through the update functionality.
 - **Delete**: Remove data entries as needed.

-## Seeding Data
-The data seeding process uses Laravel's query builder method to populate the database with initial data.

 ## Contributing
 Contributions are welcome!
 Fork the repository, make your changes, and create pull requests with your improvements.

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).